Overview

 - Explain that light bends because its speed changes when it enters a different medium.

-- Emphasise the direction rule qualitatively: into a slower medium the ray bends towards the normal;
+- Pay attention to the direction rule qualitatively: into a slower medium the ray bends towards the normal;

 into a faster medium it bends away from the normal.